The Wonderful Musician: Plot summary

 The musician was not waiting for the hare either, the hare also wants to learn how to play the violin.
 The musician also tells the hare to do everything he is told and they set off together like an apprentice with his master.
 At a clearing in the woods, the musician ties a long rope around the hare's neck and ties the other end to a tree.
 The hare must run around the tree twenty times, after which the hare is trapped.
 The wolf, meanwhile, has freed himself and runs furiously after the musician.
 The fox sees him and shouts that the musician has tricked him, whereupon the wolf pulls down the tree limbs and bites the ropes.
 Together they set out to take revenge, finding the tied hare and freeing him as well.

 Meanwhile, the musician made music again, and this time a woodsman came.
 Whether he wanted to or not, he had to stop his work and comes to the musician with his axe.
 The musician is happy to finally see a human being instead of a wild animal, and as he plays for the woodcutter, the three animals come running.
 The woodcutter stands in front of the musician with his axe and says that they will have to deal with him if they want to do anything to the musician.
 The animals get scared and run into the forest, after which the musician plays another tune for the woodcutter as thanks for his help.

 Interpretation

 Eugen Drewermann interprets "The Wonderful Musician", who attracts animals only to send them away from him, as an attempt to deny his original primal urges, perhaps to become more human.
 This leads to an abstraction of feeling and sensibility, deepening the rift between art and life.

+Timothy James Lambert's interpretation suggests that the various traps and tortures the musician inflicts on the animals are symbolic representations of the components and characteristics of a fiddle.
+The hollow tree trunk represents the resonating body, the tension in the hazel-bushes represents the tension in the strings, and the hare running around the tree with a string around its neck symbolizes the winding of strings around a peg.